How do childcare fees impact getting a home loan in Australia?

 Not only are childcare fees and school fees (from private providers) major expenses on their own, but the influence of these expenses can be evident across all aspects of your finances.

-The biggest influence when it comes to being a home buyer is that your borrowing capacity is calculated based on not only your income but also your financial commitments - and dependents are the biggest financial commitment around.
+The biggest influence when it comes to being a home buyer is that your borrowing capacity is calculated based on not only your income but also your financial commitments - and dependents are often the biggest, long-lasting financial commitment.
+You can sell your car to reduce a car loan, but you can't send a child back!

 Along with part-time or full-time childcare fees, having children assumes additional costs for homeowners, from medical bills to after-school memberships and subscriptions and larger general household expenditures reflected in your bank statements.